Round Two Face-Off! Bella Hadid And Ex, The Weeknd Shared The Same Runway

 Bella Hadid kept on a bold face as she stormed the H&M studio catwalk for the annual Paris Fashion Week show.
 She was joined by her sister, Gigi Hadid, former America’s Next Top Model contestant Winnie Harlow, and fellow Victoria’s secret model Elsa Hosk.
 The Hadid sisters have been in Paris for the fashion week since Monday walking for big designer names such as Tommy Hilfiger, Versace, and Anna Sui.

 However, Bella Hadid and her ex, The Weeknd crossed paths as the 20-year-old model closed down the catwalk in a semi-sheer black ruffled blouse and matching skirt while the singer performed his latest single, “Nothing With You.”
 This encounter was different from Victoria’s Secret Fashion show as the exes didn’t even share eye contact with each other.
-While her fellow models danced along to the The Weeknd’s new hit, Bella walked with her head high and did not even give a glance to her former flame.
-She wasn’t also joining in on the fun as she focused her attention on the runway like a professional model should.
+While her fellow models danced along to The Weeknd’s new hit, Bella walked with her head high and did not even give a glance to her former flame.
+She wasn’t joining in on the fun as she focused her attention on the runway like a professional model should.
 Luckily, Bella has her older sister beside her to give support.

 Gigi and Bella Hadid walking for H&M SS17. #PFW pic.twitter.com/p8FbRsSmqL